MarwaAhmed98/SAP-Data-Warehouse-Cloud-/README.md

 ### Module 4: Build Business Story
 Navigate to the *Story Builder*, Go to *New Story*.
 Click on add data and choose the dataset saved from the pervious step.
 The story can be built in several ways according to the business questions at hand.
+Two important features to highlight.
+One, the filter feature from input controls can apply filter by dimension across all charts.
+Two, the *linked Analysis* can link all the charts together so in the case of hovering over one product_id, you get to see its related information only.

 A list of possible questions answered by the Story in this repo are the following:

 1. What total sales are by Region?
 2. Which products are most selling, in which countries and regions?